 About the Music Library

-The Music Library will be closed for fall 2020 for the health and safety of students living in the Arts Annex.
+The Music Library will be closed for spring 2021 for the health and safety of students living in the Arts Annex.
 If you need a CD, score, or other item from the Music Library, fill out this request form.
 It will be on hold for you at the ODY Service Desk by 5:00 the next weekday.
 LPs may be requested by faculty, staff, or students, and will be held for the user at the Newell Center for Arts Technology (NC 003), where a playback station is available.

 The Music Library supports the educational, research, and performance needs of the Music department and provides music resources to the entire university community.